-UPDATE 1-Air France axes A380, Emirates seen cutting deliveries
+CORRECTED-UPDATE 1-Air France axes A380, Emirates seen cutting deliveries

 The superjumbo is close to the end of its production run after demand switched to smaller jets, and airlines including Air France have been idling the double-decker temporarily because of the coronavirus crisis.

-Air France announced a fresh 500 million euro ($548.50 million) writedown as it permanently retires its 10 jets, just over a decade after becoming the first European airline to operate them.
+Air France announced a fresh 500 million euro ($548.50 million) writedown as it permanently retires its nine jets, just over a decade after becoming the first European airline to operate them.

 Airbus last year announced plans to stop producing A380s in 2021 due to poor sales.
 It has nine left to build including eight for Emirates and one for Japan’s ANA.